 Google Drive file sharing

-When you upload files to the "My Drive" portion of Google Drive, you are the owner by default and only you have access to the files.
+When you upload files to the "My Drive" portion of Google Drive, you are the owner by default, and only you can access the files.
 You can share these files with collaborators either on or off campus.
-To share with individuals off campus they either need to have a Google account you can share with, or you will need to use Link Sharing.
-Please make sure to read the section on Link Sharing below if you plan to use it.
+To share with individuals off campus, they either need a Google account you can share with, or you will need to use Link Sharing.
+Please read the section on Link Sharing below if you plan to use it.

 Different ways to share

 - Right-click on a file or folder in your Drive and choose "Share."

 - Click the "Share" button at the top-right of a Google file while it's open in your browser.